Skip To Main Content

 General Role Description:

-In Lincolnshire-Prairie View School District, two students from 8th grade have the opportunity to serve as representatives on the Board of Education.
-The student representatives will act in an advisory capacity, providing student voice on agenda items related to students.
-Student representatives are not voting members and will not participate in closed session meetings.
+In Lincolnshire-Prairie View School District, one student from seventh-grade and two students from eighth-grade have the opportunity to serve as representatives on the Board of Education.
+The two eighth-grade representatives who attend board meetings and one seventh-grade representative who will serve in a learning capacity alongside the 8th grade representatives.
+The seventh-grade representative will not attend the meetings, but will learn alongside their peers and become an 8th grade representative and will attend meetings in the following school year.
 The student representatives will provide a middle school perspective on appropriate discussion topics and report on issues as requested by the Board, such as inquiry-based learning, pilot programs, strategic plan goals, the school calendar, and other relevant topics.
 Two student representatives will be appointed annually to the position and may serve a term as determined by the Board.
+Student representatives will be appointed annually to the position and may serve a term as determined by the Board.

 Responsibilities: